FK-MAD/AMORe-CMS/README.md

 ### Division in substructures (in COMSOL)
 ![](https://github.com/FK-MAD/CMS/blob/main/Metsovo%20bridge%20results/metsovo%2022%20parameters%20iso%20-%20numbered.png?raw=true)

-### Reduction of internal DOF per component
+### Complexity of ROM
 ![](https://github.com/FK-MAD/CMS/blob/main/Metsovo%20bridge%20results/internall%20dofs%20full%20vs%20reduced.svg?raw=true)

-### Fractional modal frequency error between full and reduced-order models
+*Number of DOF per component of the full and reduced FE model*

+### Accuracy of ROMs
 ![](https://github.com/FK-MAD/CMS/blob/main/Metsovo%20bridge%20results/no%20vs%20global%20vs%20local.svg?raw=true)

+*Fractional modal frequency error - as a function of eigenmode number - between the predictions of the full   FE model and the three reduced-order models with different treatment of interface DOFs*

 ## Parametrized CMS
 Parametrized CMS was applied on the same bridge model.
 Each sub-structure is associated with one parameter (22 parameters) affecting its modulus of elasticity.
 Three parametrized reduced-order models (pROMs) were developed: